akashshahade/ESP-code-generator-AI/README.md

 └── .env                  # Your actual API key (CREATE THIS FILE)
 ```

-## Important Security Notes 🔒

-- **NEVER** commit the `.env` file to version control
-- **NEVER** share your API key publicly
-- If you accidentally expose your key, regenerate it immediately from [Google AI Studio](https://aistudio.google.com/app/apikey)
-- Use `.env` file for local development only

-## Troubleshooting 🔧

-### Error: "GEMINI_API_KEY not found"
-- Ensure `.env` file exists in the project directory
-- Verify the file contains: `GEMINI_API_KEY=your_key`
-- Make sure there are no spaces around the `=` sign
-- Restart the Streamlit app after creating/modifying `.env`

-### Error: "API Key invalid or expired"
-- Check your API key in [Google AI Studio](https://aistudio.google.com/app/apikey)
-- Regenerate a new key if needed
-- Ensure the key is correctly pasted without extra spaces

-### Streamlit not found
-- Install Streamlit: `pip install -r requirements.txt`
-- Verify installation: `streamlit --version`

-### Port 8501 already in use
-- Use a different port: `streamlit run app.py --server.port 8502`

-## API Limits ⚠️

-Google Gemini API has usage limits:
-- Free tier: 60 requests per minute
-- For production use, check Google's pricing and quota management

-## Customization 🎨

-To modify the application:

-1. **Add More Boards**: Edit the `board_type` selectbox in the sidebar
-2. **Add More Project Types**: Edit the `project_type` selectbox in the sidebar
-3. **Customize Styling**: Modify the CSS in the `st.markdown()` section
-4. **Change System Prompt**: Edit the `system_prompt` variable to adjust AI behavior

 ## Required Python Packages

 - `streamlit==1.32.0` - Web framework (Latest stable)